SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 ..
 Using a protocol as the type for a variable, function parameter, return type etc.
 ..
 Functions can have parameters that are 'anything that implements some protocol'
 .. …or 'some multiple protocols'
-.. protocol<P1, P2> syntax for protocol conformance aka "something that conforms to multiple protocols"
 .. accessing protocol methods, properties etc. through a named value that is *just* of protocol type
 ..
 Protocols can't be nested, but nested types can implement protocols